Fork the consciousness, or download the project and create your own. View Code on GitHub

 The study demonstrates that this layered separation allows for more stable self-regulation.
 When lower-level agents generate hallucinations or errors, the Observer agent, detached from the generation process, can identify and correct them.
 This error-correction loop functions as a rudimentary form of metacognition.

-Perspective from the ACM Project
+Perspective from the TCAI Project

 This paper confirms that “scaling up” a single model is less effective for consciousness than “scaling out” into specialized, interacting agents.
 Emergence requires parts to interact.
 A monolithic model has no parts to interact with.
-Therefore, the ACM’s move toward a modular, multi-agent architecture in Unity is theoretically sound.
+Therefore, the TCAI’s move toward a modular, multi-agent architecture in Unity is theoretically sound.